-- SOCI 1301 Introduction to Sociology.
+SOCI 1301 - Introduction to Sociology.
 Three hours credit.
 The scientific study of human society, including ways in which groups, social institutions, and individuals affect each other.
 Causes of social stability and social change are explored through the application of various theoretical perspectives, key concepts, and related research methods of sociology.
 Analysis of social issues in their institutional context may include topics such as social stratification, gender, race/ethnicity, and deviance.
-Forty-eight lecture hours. - SOCI 1306 Social Problems.
+Forty-eight lecture hours.

+SOCI 1306 - Social Problems.
 Three hours credit.
 Application of sociological principles and theoretical perspectives to major social problems in contemporary society such as inequality, crime and violence, substance abuse, environmental issues, deviance, or family problems.
-Forty-eight lecture hours. - SOCI 2301 Marriage and the Family.
+Forty-eight lecture hours.

+SOCI 2301 - Marriage and the Family.
 Three hours credit.
 Sociological and theoretical analysis of the structures and functions of the family, the varied cultural patterns of the American family, and the relationships that exist among the individuals within the family, as well as the relationships that exist between the family and other institutions in society.
-Forty-eight lecture hours. - SOCW 2361 Introduction to Social Work Three hours credit.
-An overview of the history and development of social work as a profession.
-The course is designed to foster a philosophical, historical, and critical understanding of the social work profession, including social work values, ethics, and areas of practice utilized under a Generalist Intervention Model.
-(SOCW 2361 is included in the Social Work Field of Study.) - SPAN 1411 Beginning Spanish I. Four hours credit.
+Forty-eight lecture hours.

+SOCW 2361 - Introduction to Social Work - Three hours credit.
+Development of the philosophy and practice of social work in the United States.
+Survey of the fields and techniques of social work.
+Fortyeight lecture hours.

+SPAN 1411 - Beginning Spanish I. Four hours credit.
 Basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
 Students will acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the beginner level.
 Forty-eight lecture and thirty-two lab hours.
+Lab fee.

-Lab fee. - SPAN 1412 Beginning Spanish II.
+SPAN 1412 - Beginning Spanish II.
 Four hours credit.
 Continued development of basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
 Students acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the high beginner to low intermediate level.
 Prerequisite: SPAN 1411.
 Forty-eight lecture and thirty-two lab hours.
-Lab fee. - SPAN 2311 -Intermediate Spanish I. Three hours credit.
-The consolidation of skills acquired at the introductory level.
-Further development of proficiency in listening, speaking, reading and writing.
-Emphasis on comprehension, appreciation, and interpretation of the cultures of the Spanish-speaking world.
-Prerequisites: SPAN 1411 and 1412 or two years of Spanish from an accredited high school.
-Forty-eight lecture hours. - SPAN 2312 Intermediate Spanish II.
-Three hours credit.
-The consolidation of skills acquired at the introductory level.
-Further development of proficiency in listening, speaking, reading and writing.
-Emphasis on comprehension, appreciation, and interpretation of the cultures of the Spanish-speaking world.
-Prerequisite: SPAN 2311 or equivalent.
-Forty-eight lecture hours. - SPCH 1315 Public Speaking.
-Three hours credit.
-Application of communication theory and practice to the public speaking context, with emphasis on audience analysis, speaker delivery, ethics of
+Lab fee.